Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 5929 questions found out of 9010 clips
+* 6003 questions found out of 9091 clips
-* 5710 non-trolling & on-topic questions found out of 5929 total questions
+* 5781 non-trolling & on-topic questions found out of 6003 total questions
-* 265 questions found with no other references
+* 290 questions found with no other references
 ## grouped by date
+* 2022-07-12: 27 of 71 questions found with no other references
 * 2022-07-08: 0 of 1 questions found with no other references
 * 2022-07-05: 15 of 75 questions found with no other references
 * 2022-06-28: 9 of 64 questions found with no other references